cpetrich/counterfeit_DS18B20/README.md

 * Does not return data on undocumented function code 0x68 or any other undocumented function code \[5\].
 * Typical temperature offset at 0 °C is +0.05 °C \[6\].
 Very little if any temperature discretization noise \[5\].
 * EEPROM endures only about eight (8) write cycles (function code 0x48) \[5\].
-* Reported power mode (parasitic/normal) in response to function code 0xB4 may be wrong, depending on the order power pin and data line are powered (e.g. if power pin is at GND while the data line is powered and the power pin is then connected to Vcc, the chip will continue to report parasitic power mode) \[5\].
+* Reported power mode (parasitic/normal) in response to function code 0xB4 may be wrong, depending on the order power pin and data line are powered (e.g. if power pin is at GND while Data is powered and the power pin is then connected to Vcc, the chip will continue to report parasitic power mode) \[5\].
 * Polling after function code 0x44 indicates 28-30 ms (thirty) for a 12-bit temperature conversion \[5\].
 Temperature conversion works also in parasite power mode \[5\].
 * Operates in 12-bit conversion mode, only (configuration byte reads ``0x7f`` always) \[5\].
 * Default alarm register settings differ from Family A (``0x55`` and ``0x00``) \[5\].